luvnft/polkagated-web/README.md

 `npm run build` builds okay, but has warnings about multiple versions of some package, etc. I don't know JS well enough to fix this quickly.

+## Use cases

+Obviously, token-gating Web sites.
+But, in the context of xx Network, what kinds?

+- Generic infrastructure services for validators - many of whom are too cheap to pay for anything, and too lazy or privacy-conscious to register
+- Access to xx Network-related services such as Haven Space directory

+Because token-gating only works for *checking* the free balance, site owner can't "deduct" any money from user's wallet.

+That may seem useless - at least with "NFT token-gating" they could have something to sell (NFT for site/service access), but what I think people sometimes miss is the fact that:

+- site owner can get paid "out of band"
+- site owner can check if the address has transferred xx coin to the site this month
+- site owner can pre-populate form fields with wallet/address used to log in, and provide service to addresses that have already paid

+So this integration is not entirely useless even for sites that can't sell xx coin to their members.

 ## What modified and why

 `.env.local` and `pages/api/auth/[...nextauth].js` line 92 there's a fall back to public RPC endpoint, but I modified that one to local as well.